stitchdata/docs/_destinations/amazon-s3.md

         content: |
           During the **Preparation** phase, Stitch applies some light transformations to the extracted data to ensure compatibility with the destination.

           The transformations Stitch performs depends on the selected data storage format (CSV or JSON).
 Aside from these transformations, the data loaded into {{ destination.display_name }} is in its raw form.
-Refer to the [Schema](#schema] section for more info and examples].
+Refer to the [Schema](#schema) section for more info and examples].

           <table width="100%; fixed">
           <tr>